open-mmlab/mmocr/docs/en/basic_concepts/structures.md

 ## DataSample xxxDataSample

 By defining a uniform data structure, we can easily encapsulate the annotation data and prediction results in a unified way, making data transfer between different modules of the code base easier.
 In MMOCR, we have designed three data structures based on the data needed in three tasks: [`TextDetDataSample`](mmocr.structures.textdet_data_sample.TextDetDataSample), [`TextRecogDataSample`](mmocr.structures.textrecog_data_sample.TextRecogDataSample), and [`KIEDataSample`](mmocr.structures.kie_data_sample.KIEDataSample).
-These data structures all inherit from {external+mmengine:doc}`MMEngine: data base class <advanced_tutorials/data_element>` `BaseDataElement`, which is used to hold all annotation and prediction information required by each task.
+These data structures all inherit from {external+mmengine:doc}`MMEngine: Base Data Element <advanced_tutorials/data_element>`, which is used to hold all annotation and prediction information required by each task.

 ### Text Detection - TextDetDataSample